 CETIN records the production of waste in accordance with legal requirements.
-The Company produced 32 types of waste in 2017, 7 of which are hazardous.
+The Company produced 29 types of waste in 2018, 3 of which are hazardous.
 Hazardous waste is not primarily a result of the standard operating activities of the company, but is mainly produced during modernisation of outdated equipment and the disposal of obsolete devices.
-The Company produced 1,061 tons of waste in 2017, a year-on-year increase of 27 %.
+The Company produced 1,209 tons of waste in 2018, a year-on-year increase of 13.9 %.
 This increase is linked to the ongoing replacement of telecommunication equipment.
-There were 4 tons of hazardous waste (7 tons were handed over in 2016).
+There were 5.2 tons of hazardous waste.
 This was mainly glass, plastics and wood containing hazardous substances and cables containing oils, tar and other hazardous substances.
-A total of 228 tons of mixed municipal waste was handed over in 2017, meaning a year-on-year decrease of 10.2 %.
+A total of 240 tons of mixed municipal waste was handed over in 2018, meaning a year-on-year increase of 5.3 %.

 The Company participates in the EKO-KOM collective system, established for joint compliance with the regulations of collection and use of packaging waste.
-As part of obligations related to separate collection of electrical and electronic equipment and batteries, the Company handed over 37.5 tons of electrical and electronic equipment and batteries for environmentally-friendly disposal in 2017, in cooperation with the REMA Systém and REMA Battery collective system.
-This was 21 % more than in the previous year.
+As part of obligations related to separate collection of electrical and electronic equipment and batteries, the Company handed over 45.7 tons of electrical and electronic equipment and batteries for environmentally-friendly disposal in 2018, in cooperation with the REMA Systém and REMA Battery collective system.
+This was 21,9 % more than in the previous year.